analysis-tools-dev/static-analysis/README.md

 - [LDRA](https://ldra.com) :copyright: — A tool suite including static analysis (TBVISION) to various standards including MISRA C & C++, JSF++ AV, CWE, CERT C, CERT C++ & Custom Rules.

-- [MATE](https://galoisinc.github.io/MATE/) :warning: — A suite of tools for interactive program analysis with a focus on hunting for bugs in C and C++ code.
+- [MATE](https://galoisinc.github.io/MATE/) — A suite of tools for interactive program analysis with a focus on hunting for bugs in C and C++ code.
 MATE unifies application-specific and low-level vulnerability analysis using code property graphs (CPGs), enabling the discovery of highly application-specific vulnerabilities that depend on both implementation details and the high-level semantics of target C/C++ programs.

 - [PC-lint](https://pclintplus.com/) :copyright: — Static analysis for C/C++.
 Runs natively under Windows/Linux/MacOS.
 Analyzes code for virtually any platform, supporting C11/C18 and C++17.